What to do with regenerative energy at 100% battery state of charge

 A comprehensive solution

-The initial concept behind the Integrated Brake Chopper and Resistor (iBCR) was created by Accelera™ by Cummins to address this common customer concern: what to do with regenerative energy when the battery reaches 100% state of charge (SOC)?
+The initial concept behind the Integrated Brake Chopper and Resistor (iBCR) was developed by Accelera™ by Cummins to address a common customer concern: what to do with regenerative energy when the battery reaches 100% state of charge (SOC)?

 The iBCR is designed to enhance the quantity of recuperative braking in commercial vehicles, providing greater independence from the vehicle’s batteries.
 By incorporating the iBCR into battery electric vehicles (BEVs), hybrid electric vehicles (HEVs), or fuel cell electric vehicles (FCEVs), manufacturers can achieve new levels of design flexibility and energy efficiency.